 See also: 14 Great Reasons to Visit Stuttgart

-I love Tübingen.
-It is the picture perfect German town in terms of charm and character.
+Tübingen is the picture perfect German town in terms of charm and character.
 Many of the buildings are original as the town wasn't damaged much during World War II, the Altstadt (old town) is one of the best preserved in Germany.
 The Neckar River runs right through the center of the town and restaurants and bars situate themselves on either side.
 There is a huge cobblestone pedestrian walking area by the river, with plenty of specialty shops and restaurants.
 There are farmers markets set up throughout as well.
 The church sits in the center of this area with a huge square in front of it and a beautiful fountain that runs all summer.
 There is also an International University in Tübingen with about 25,000 students, and some programs in English as well.

 Related: Photo tour of Tuebingen

 Heidelberg is about a 70 minute drive from Stuttgart (or a 44 minute train ride) and is also picturesque.
 The Neckar river runs through town and is lined with parks, hotels, and restaurants.
 The remains of the Heidelberg castle prominently sit overlooking the old city and you can take a cable car up if you don't feel like walking.
 The view from the castle is simply stunning and is my favorite part of going to the castle.
 The castle isn't in very good shape, but it is still beautiful and you can imagine what it used to look like.
 It also houses the biggest wine barrel in the world, holding 55,345 gallons of wine!
 The city itself has a long pedestrian walking area filled with tourist shops, restaurants and bars.
 It is a bit touristy here though, so if you're looking for something off the beaten path I wouldn't recommend going to this town.
 However, if you are passing by Heidelberg is definitely worth at least a day trip.